GPUOpen-LibrariesAndSDKs/HIPRTSDK/doc/08_ambient_occlusion.md

 <br />
 <br />

-The AO loop launches several bouncing rays (32 iterations in this example) in random directions using the 'sampleHemisphereCosine' function.
+The AO loop launches several rays (32 iterations in this example) in random directions using the 'sampleHemisphereCosine' function.
 Each bouncing ray's result is accumulated in the 'ao' variable:

 ```cpp
   hiprtGeomTraversalClosest tr( geom, ray );